MicrosoftDocs/customer-insights/ci-docs/audience-insights/byo-key-vault.md

 ## Permissions granted on the Key Vault to Audience Insights

-If the Key Vault is linked to the Environment Audience Insights will be granted following permissons on the Key Vault depending if [Vault access policy](https://docs.microsoft.com/azure/key-vault/general/assign-access-policy?tabs=azure-portal) or [Azure role-based access control](https://docs.microsoft.com/azure/key-vault/general/rbac-guide?tabs=azure-cli) is enabled.
+If the Key Vault is linked to the Environment, Audience Insights will be granted following permissons on the Key Vault depending if [Vault access policy](https://docs.microsoft.com/azure/key-vault/general/assign-access-policy?tabs=azure-portal) or [Azure role-based access control](https://docs.microsoft.com/azure/key-vault/general/rbac-guide?tabs=azure-cli) is enabled.

 ### Vault access policy